 It also will require that school principals to develop individual plans, and maintain files for, each student with asthma, while allowing staff to administer asthma medication if it is believed a student is experiencing an asthma attack.

 “My hopes with the legislation is to ensure children have their inhalers on their person at all times with a backup in a location that is easily accessible,” Gibbons said.

 While focused on asthma, the bill is modeled after to Sabrina’s Law, the widely known Ontario legislation that protects students at risk for anaphylaxis.
 It was introduced following the death of 13-year-old Sabrina Shannon, a teen with multiple food allergies, who was exposed to dairy through cross-contamination in her school cafeteria.

-See also: Full text of Ryan’s Law.
+UPDATE: This law passed in 2015.
+See: Full text of Ryan’s Law.